 3.1 Prior distributions specification

 The model parameters were estimated using a Bayesian approach.
 We used non-informative or weak-informative prior distributions for all parameters.
-The prior ranges for the intrinsic growth rate r were determined based on species-specific resilience, which describe the capacity of a population to recover to its original state after disturbance (see Tab.S2 in the Supplementary Materials for resilience level of each species and the corresponding prior range for r).
+The prior ranges for the intrinsic growth rate r were determined based on species-specific estimates of resilience, which describe the capacity of a population to recover to its original state after disturbance (Table S2).
 For the carrying capacity k, the lower bound of the range was set equal to the maximum harvest, and the upper bound was 10,000 times the maximum harvest.
 Since the log-normal prior was considered to have better convergence properties than the uniform prior (), the ranges were converted into log-normal priors with the mean and standard deviation calculated by the following functions: